mdapena/pyventus/docs/tutorials/emitters/fastapi/index.md

 # FastAPI Event Emitter

+!!! warning "🏗️ Work in Progress"
+    This page is a work in progress.

 <p style='text-align: justify;' markdown>
 	&emsp;&emsp;The `FastAPIEventEmitter` provides a powerful way to build reactive [FastAPI](https://fastapi.tiangolo.com/) applications using an event-driven architecture.
 It leverages FastAPI's asynchronous [BackgroundTasks](https://fastapi.tiangolo.com/reference/background/)